Strata Global

 Erosion control:

-Geotextiles stabilise the soil surface and aid the growth of foliage, averting erosion.
+Geotextiles stabilize the soil surface, supporting root systems and promoting foliage growth to combat erosion.
 They can also be used to filter runoff water, preventing the transportation of sediment in the process.

 What are the disadvantages of not using geotextile?